 Outward appearances can very easily hide the true state of finances; even from ourselves as we’re often too scared to really look.

 Take a piece of paper (or a spreadsheet) and note down everything that you own that has value.
-Generally speaking you would include the following items and write down how much it is worth now if you sold it (not what you paid for it).
+Generally speaking you would include the following items listed.
+Write down how much it is worth now if you sold it (not what you paid for it).
 Also don’t worry if it is not yet paid off, right now we’re interested in how much it is currently worth.

 - Your house and any investment properties